VIC.GOV.AU | Policy and Advisory Library

 Before logging a service request you should read the user guides above.

-Chapter 9: Students turning 19 or 20 with individualised disability funding completing an accredited senior or foundation secondary course in 2024
+Chapter 9: Students turning 19 or 20 with individualised disability funding completing an accredited senior or foundation secondary course

-Chapter 9: Students turning 19 or 20 with individualised disability funding completing an accredited senior or foundation secondary course* in 2024
+Chapter 9: Students turning 19 or 20 with individualised disability funding completing an accredited senior or foundation secondary course*

 Disability Inclusion Tier 3 and the Program for Students with Disabilities (PSD) are targeted supplementary funding programs for Victorian government schools.
 They provide individualised funding to schools for a defined population of students with disability and high needs.